wesleylcai/public_notebook/statistical_learning.md

 ## Statquest

+Definition: tuning a regression function by adding an additional penalty term in the error function.

 ### Ridge Regression

 1. Main idea is to find a line that doesn't fit training data so well.
 Introduce some bias to minimize variance.